-COMPOSITE MANUFACTURING

-Impact: mostly negative impact in greenhouse gas emissions Owner: composite manufacturers such as Exel

-The manufacturer produces the composite product according to customer specifications.
+COMPOSITE MANUFACTURING Impact: mostly negative impact in greenhouse gas emissions Owner: composite manufacturers such as Exel The manufacturer produces the composite product according to customer specifications.
 The process creates greenhouse gas emissions and therefore the impact of the manufacturing phase typically is negative.
 In this phase, it is the manufacturers and their supply chain, who can influence and reduce the negative impact.

-SERVICE LIFE

-Impact: mostly positive impact in greenhouse gas emissions depending on application Owner: customers and their customers in very diverse industries

-The composite product is a part of an end-product of a customer and can be used in diverse industries in very diverse ways.
+Exel's products have the biggest impact on the environment and climate SERVICE LIFE during the service life of Impact: mostly positive impact in greenhouse gas emissions depending on application the end-product.
+Owner: customers and their customers in very diverse industries The composite product is a part of an end-product of a customer and can be used in diverse industries in very diverse ways.
 With the contribution of the composite, the service life of the end-product is usually prolonged from 10 to over 50 years and often considerably longer and maintenancefree compared to alternative materials.
 During the service life of the end-product, the impact on the environment can be highly positive and emit less greenhouse gases due to increased energy efficiency, better performance, and durability.

-END-OF-LIFE

-Owner: composite manufacturing industry together with other industries
+END-OF-LIFE Owner: composite manufacturing industry together with other industries